-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status B.20B.0.1 Div 2, Sec 20B (3) & (4) Para 3 illion must have a clearly expressed and up-to-date policy about the management of its credit reporting information, which must contain information as required by the Privacy Act, including the following: the kinds of credit information collected and methods of collection; the kinds of credit reporting information held and how information is held; how personal information is derived from credit information illion holds; the purposes for which illion collects, holds, uses and discloses credit reporting information; information about the effect of the use or disclosure of credit reporting information for the purposes of direct marketing, and how an individual can request to not use their information for pre-screening purposes; how an individual may access credit reporting information about themselves and seek correction of such information; and how an individual may complain about a failure of illion to comply with Division 2 or the registered CR Code and how illion will deal with the complaint. \Diamond
+Ref# B.20B.0.1 B.20B.0.2 B.20B.0.3 Part IIIA Ref Div 2, Sec 20B (3) & (4) Div 2, Sec 20B (2) Div 2, Sec 20B (5) CR Code Ref Para 3 Para 3 Para 3 & 3.1 Compliance Status Minor improvement opportunity noted Summary of Obligations illion must have a clearly expressed and up-to-date policy about the management of its credit reporting information, which must contain information as required by the Privacy Act, including the following: the kinds of credit information collected and methods of collection; the kinds of credit reporting information held and how information is held; how personal information is derived from credit information illion holds; the purposes for which illion collects, holds, uses, and discloses credit reporting information; information about the effect of the use or disclosure of credit reporting information for the purposes of direct marketing, and how an individual can request to not use their information for pre-screening purposes; illion must take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to its credit reporting business that will ensure that illion complies with its credit reporting obligations under the Privacy Act and the CR Code. illion has credit reporting related policies, processes and procedures documented and has them periodically reviewed. illion must make its Credit Reporting Policy available for free and publish the policy on its website.

+how an individual may access credit reporting information about themselves and seek correction of such information; and how an individual may complain about a failure of illion to comply with Division 2 or the registered CR Code and how illion will deal with the complaint.

+Ref# B.20B.0.4 B.20B.0.5 B.20B.0.6

+Part IIIA Ref Div 2, Sec 20B (2) N/A Div 2, Sec 20B (2)

+CR Code Ref Para 3 Para 2.2 (a),(b) Para 3

+Compliance Status

-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status B.20B.0.2 Div 2, Sec 20B (2) Para 3 illion must take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to its credit reporting business that will ensure that illion complies with its credit reporting obligations under the Privacy Act and the CR Code. \Diamond B.20B.0.3 Div 2, Sec 20B (5) Para 3 & 3.1 illion must make its Credit Reporting Policy available for free and publish the policy on its website. \bigcirc B.20B.0.4 N/A Para 2.2(a), (b) illion must take reasonable steps to: inform employees who handle credit reporting information of the requirements of Part IIIA, the Regulations and the CR code; and train employees who handle credit reporting information in the practices, procedures, and systems that are designed to achieve compliance with those requirements. \bigcirc
+Summary of Obligations illion must take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to its credit reporting business that will ensure that illion complies with its credit reporting obligations under the Privacy Act and the CR Code. illion has an assigned officer (e.g. privacy officer) with clear responsibility for ensuring compliance with credit reporting obligations.
+The role description for the assigned officer covers the following activities: monitoring compliance with credit reporting obligations under the Privacy Act and the CR Code; conducting, or assisting in, third party oversight in relation to credit reporting; training staff; illion must take reasonable steps to: inform employees who handle credit reporting information of the requirements of Part IIIA, the Regulations and the CR code; and train employees who handle credit reporting information in the practices, procedures, and systems that are designed to achieve compliance with those requirements. illion must take such steps as are reasonable in the circumstances to implement practices, procedures and systems relating to its credit reporting business that will ensure that illion complies with its credit reporting obligations under the Privacy Act and the CR Code.
+Credit reporting risks are included in illion's risk statement.